Much Better Adventures

 What is the food like?

 São Tomean cuisine comprises a variety of delicious fresh local fish, and tropical fruits such as plantains, mango, jackfruit and coconut as well as corn/maize.
 A standard meal for lunch and dinner will often feature fish or chicken with rice, fried banana, or maybe jackfruit.
 With such a remarkable local abundance, the islands are truly a paradise for seafood lovers and you'll taste some of the best octopus (polvo), red grouper (cherne) and sea bass (corvina) of your life, which usually come grilled (grelhado) or baked (asado).
-Other popular dishes include feijoada, a wholesome bean stew made with either pork or fish and often served with riz creole (seasoned rice); chicken marinated with a mix of flavoursome spices and garlic, and spicy piri-piri sauce; and calulu, a flavourful stew made with dried smoked fish and a delectable sauce of fresh oca leaves, palm oil, okra, watercress, malagueta chilli, and an assortment of fresh local herbs.
+Another popular local dish is calulu, a flavourful stew made with dried smoked fish and a delectable sauce of fresh oca leaves, palm oil, okra, watercress, malagueta chilli, and an assortment of fresh local herbs.
+Please note that whilst the food will always be fresh and tasty, the variety and choice of meals can be very limited due to the remoteness of the place.

 Refreshing lagers are imported from Portugal, but there is also a national beer brewed in the north of São Tomé, known either as Rosema or Nacional, which comes in big pint-sized bottles with no label.

-Vegetarians, vegans and other dietary requirements and allergies can be catered for, but please note that the variety and choice of meals can be very limited.
+Vegetarians, vegans and other dietary requirements and allergies can be catered for, but please note that the options can be very limited.
 Please just request this on your passenger info form.

 What is the accommodation like?